justmedusty/DionysOS/README.md

 [Link 1](https://www.worldhistory.org/Dionysos/) [Link 2](http://dionysia.org/greek/dionysos/thompson/dionysos.html)

 # Why Dionysos?
 As someone who appreciates Greek mythology, the choice of Dionysos as a symbolic reference for an operating system feels fitting.
 Dionysos, known for his associations with wine, chaos, and transformation, parallels the themes that underpin operating system design.
-An OS must reconcile chaos and order—hardware and users are inherently unpredictable, while the OS acts as a mediator that brings structure and consistency to their interactions.
+An OS must reconcile chaos and order, hardware and users are inherently unpredictable, while the OS acts as a mediator that brings structure and consistency to their interactions.

 The fertility often associated with Dionysos also connects well.
 Operating systems are foundational; all software depends on them to function.
 In a way, the OS “gives birth” to applications and manages their life cycles, nurturing them by providing resources and structure.